 On 4 July 2017, the Company registered a charge over its shares in Eye Wind Power Limited to Bayerische Landesbank as security for the senior loan facility of £6.1 million.
-The liability of the Company under this charge of shares is limited to the value of the Company's investment in the shares of Eye Wind Power Limited.
-The charge held by GCP onshore Wind 1 Limited over the Company's shares in Eye Wind Power Limited was satisfied on 10 July 2017.
+The liability of the Company under this charge of shares a limited to the value of the Company's investment in the shares of Eye Wind Power Limited.